kinoeater/cafetownsend/README.md

-### Automating an Angular Web Page by in Page Object and Cucumber hybrid Framework by the help of ngWebDriver
+#### Automating an Angular Web Page with Page Objects and Cucumber Framework by the help of ngWebDriver

 ## CAFETOWNSEND WEB APPLICATION TESTS: